nulab/autog/README.md

     autog.Layout(
         g,
         // override default phase4 implementation
-        autog.WithPositioning(positioning.VerticalAlign),
+        autog.WithPositioning(autog.PositioningVAlign),
     )
 ```
 You can also customize other algorithm parameters, such as max iterations and multiplying factors.
-Refer to the documentation on the `graph.Params` type for details on available configurations.
+Refer to the documentation on the `"github.com/nulab/autog/internal/graph".Params` type for details on all configurable parameters or
+inspect `autog.With*` functional options in `autolayout_options_params.go` to know which ones you can tweak.

 Different phase implementations can yield different final layouts, and the choice of phases may vary depending on your specific graph.
 Consult the documentation for each phase constant for guidance on selecting the right one for your use case.